 NCCOR is pursuing work to address the economics research gap in childhood obesity, connect with new partners, establish a platform for economics research, and develop an agenda to stimulate research on the cost effectiveness and benefit of interventions.
-These efforts align with recommendations made by NCCOR's external advisory panel in 2012.
+These efforts align with recommendations made by the NCCOR External Scientific Panel in 2012.